Ramon-Deniz/ChessData/README.md

 ## Heatmap of Chess Moves

-Gathered from 10.8 million games, every heatmap visualizes the location of peices or the location of certain game events.
+Gathered from 10.8 million games, every heatmap visualizes the location of pieces or the location of certain game events.
 <br/>
 <br/>
 <br/>